vladbortnik/recipe-web-app/README.md

 ## 🎯 Overview

 **Recipe Hub** is a production-grade web application that empowers home chefs to discover recipes based on ingredients they already have.
-Simply upload photos of your ingredients, and let Azure Computer Vision AI identify them automatically.
+Upload photos of your ingredients and let Azure Computer Vision AI identify them automatically.
 The app then suggests personalized recipes using the Spoonacular API, eliminating food waste and inspiring culinary creativity.

 Built with scalability, security, and user experience in mind, Recipe Hub features a load-balanced multi-instance architecture, OAuth integration, and comprehensive security hardening.